atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 ## 4. Add a Cloud Admin Group in AWS SSO

-In order to fill a gap of a dedicated AWS SSO group for your Cloud Administrator team members, you'll need to add a new group in AWS SSO.
+Since Cloud Administrators don't have administrator access to newly created AWS accounts, you'll need to start laying the groundwork for this access by adding a new group in AWS SSO.
 In a subsequent step, you'll add Cloud Administrator team members to the new group.

-Later on, after the initial set of development team AWS account are created, you will assign this group and a permission set to each of those new accounts so that the Cloud Administrators can gain sufficient access to manage those accounts.
+Later on, after the initial set of development team AWS account are created, you will assign this group and a permission set to each of those new accounts so that the Cloud Administrators can gain administrator level access to manage those accounts.

 1. Access `Groups` in AWS SSO.
 2. Select `Create group`.